 – Car: insurance, maintenance and fuel.

-We also discovered that cooking dinner at home and inviting friends over is another cheap and fun way to enjoy weekends.
+We also discovered that cooking dinner at home and inviting friends over was another cheap and fun way to enjoy the weekends.
 We shared the costs of dinner and booze, had a great laugh and some dancing in the middle of the living room.
 Our friends that are reading this post know what I’m talking about!!!!

 We choose the bank and credit card that offered the best deal for us and cut all the services we didn’t need and used to pay for.